Regional Greenhouse Gas Initiative: Legislation supporting RGGI

-In response to and in tandem with opposing legislation, two companion bills were introduced in the 2021–2022 legislative session, detailing the appropriation of RGGI auction proceeds to areas of need.
-S.B.
-15 and H.B.
-1565 have been proposed with Governor Wolf's support.
-As of January 2022, the bills have yet to pass their respective committees.
+In response to and in tandem with opposing legislation, two companion bills were introduced in the 2021–2022 Legislative Session, detailing the appropriation of RGGI auction proceeds to areas of need.
+Senate Bill 15 and H.B.
+1565 were proposed and had Governor Wolf's support but failed to garner enough support and expired at the end of the session.
+No such bills have yet to be introduced in the 2023–2024 Legislative Session.